-- The initial SEE exam will be available during Clinical Practicum III and must be completed by January 31st of the senior year. - The student must take the second SEE by the end of the senior spring semester clinical practicum IV and achieve a score of 425 or higher. - Failure to achieve a score of 425 by the second attempt will require a third attempt in the summer semester prior to graduation. - Failure to achieve a passing score by the third attempt, will require taking the comprehensive exams in the final semester.
-An overall average of 80% on all comprehensive exams is required to pass Clinical practicum V. Failure to pass Clinical practicum V may require a delay in program completion. - The student cannot take the SEE within 30 days of program completion.
-This date will change yearly according to the date of program completion. - The student may choose to take a supplemental review course (of their choosing) and complete this by the end of Clinical Practicum IV.
-Proof of attendance at the review course will be submitted to the program director.
-All students must clear the test date with both the program director and the clinical coordinator if it requires missing clinical days to attend.
-Travel days are included in the time off.
+- The initial SEE exam will be available during Clinical Practicum III and must be completed by the end of the semester.
+The program will pay for this test. - The second SEE attempt will be taken during Clinical Practicum IV and the benchmark of 425 must be reached.
+The student will pay for this test. - Failure to achieve the benchmark score of 425 on the second attempt will require taking the SEE for the third time in the summer semester during Clinical Practicum V. - Failure to achieve a passing score on the third attempt will require taking a comprehensive exam in the final semester.
+An overall average of 80% on all comprehensive exams is required to pass Clinical Practicum V. Failure to pass Clinical practicum V may result in a delay in program completion. - The student cannot take the SEE within 30 days of program completion.
+This date will change yearly according to the date of program completion.